6. Project 4. Above IP

 4. Suggested workload is 2~6 FULL days.
 Manage your time.

 5. Submit your code through Blackboard.
 The submission due date is Jan.
-22, 2024.
+15, 2025.

 6. Each group needs to submit the code once and only once.
 Immediately after TAs’ checking.
 The submission is performed by one of the group members.

 7. Tasks with “Optional” tag are optional tasks.
 Their due date is the end of the semester.
+Optional tasks are graded based on performance criteria and the results of the code review.

 8. Unless otherwise mentioned, the instructor is responsible for grading optional tasks.
 Contact the instructor to check if you have finished one or more of them.